Dragon Boat Racing

-Dragon boat racing is a team paddling sport where the participants use a dragon boat.
-A dragon boat is a human-powered water vehicle; they were first made in the southern Guangdong Province in China.
+Dragon boat racing is a team paddling sport where the participants use a dragon boat, a traditional Chinese long boat with up to 20 paddlers.

 Similar Sports